Patch Settings

 The Patch Settings component enables you to configure settings for the cloud-native patch process.
 This component contains the following:

 • Configurations tab: Enables you to view existing patch configurations and to add new configurations for use with patch deployments.
 You can use the default configuration to quickly get started, and you can specify your own custom configurations.
-Creating several configurations gives you the flexibility to assign different patch configurations to different agent policy groups.
+Creating several configurations gives you the flexibility to assign different patch configurations to different agent policies.

 • Patch Groups tab: Enables you to add new patch groups and to manage existing patch groups.
 A patch group contains a particular set of patches that is used in deployment operations.